SCCapstone/Capstone-Labyrinth/README.md

 ## Running

-Dowload the source code, navigate to the Game Folder, and run the Game.exe to play
+Dowload the source code (.zip), navigate to the Game Folder, and run the Game.exe to play

 ## Deployment